tsgates/arch-wiki-markdown/wiki/Bash.md

 Manually

-For basic completion use lines in the form of complete -cf your_command:
+For basic completion use lines in the form of complete -cf your_command (Note: these will conflict with the bash-completion package settings):

     ~/.bashrc

     complete -cf sudo
     complete -cf man

-Note:These will conflict with bash-completion.

 > The "command not found" hook

-The pkgfile package includes a "command not found" hook that will automatically search the official repositories when you enter an unrecognized command.
-Then it will display something like this:

-    $ abiword

-    abiword may be found in the following packages: extra/abiword 2.8.6-7	usr/bin/abiword

-An alternative "command not found" hook is also provided by the AUR package command-not-found, which will generate an output like the
-following:

-    $ abiword

-    The command 'abiword' is been provided by the following packages: abiword (2.8.6-7) from extra
-    	[ abiword ]
-    abiword (2.8.6-7) from staging
-    	[ abiword ]
-    abiword (2.8.6-7) from testing
-    	[ abiword ]
+See pkgfile#"Command not found" hook.

 > Display error codes